liut/chatgpt-web/README.md

 #### Frontend Webpage

-1. Modify the `VITE_API_PATH` field in the `.env` file at the root directory to your actual backend interface address
+1. Modify the `VITE_API_PATH` field in the `.env` file at the root directory to your actual path of backend API

 2. Run the following commands at the root directory, then copy the files in the `dist` folder to the root directory of your website service